patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Enel Distribuzione/README.md

 **How-to**
 - Export your electricity consumption data from the Enel Distribuzione website (Italian grid authority).
-- Download the `EnelDistribuzioneDataPrepare.py` script and place it in the same directory as the exported Enel Distribuzione data.
+- Download the `EnelDistribuzioneDataPrepare.py` and the `DataPrepareEngine.py` (Datasources directory) files and place it in the same directory as the exported Enel Distribuzione data.
 - Execute the Python script by providing the name of the exported file as a parameter.
 Example:
   `python EnelDistribuzioneDataPrepare.py ExportData_*.csv`.
   The script will generate the necessary files for importing the data into Home Assistant.